createlineageos1/aihub/README.md

 We are using python3 to installing the models, writing the models.

 # ⚠️WARNING!⚠️
-Don't install big models if you have old GPU!⚠️
+Don't install big models if you have old GPU!
-This may cause BSoD or any other errors on your system.
+This may cause BSoD or any other errors on your system.⚠️